geobeyond/pygeoapi-prefect/docs/user-guide/deployments.md

 Deployments are inspected by the prefect agent when it is time to run a scheduled flow. these are used by the agent to:

-- Retrieve flow code from it storage location and make it available for execution
+- Retrieve flow code from its storage location and make it available for execution
 - Set up a suitable execution environment for the flow run.
 For example: spin up a docker container and install Python dependencies